10 Best WalkMe Alternatives [Updated for 2023]

 TL;DR: The lowdown on Intro.js

-• Intro.js is a JavaScript library for creating customer onboarding tours, so you need to have code proficiency in order to use it, particularly with JS and JS-based frameworks.
+• Intro.js is a JavaScript library for creating customer onboarding tours, so you need to have code proficiency to use it, particularly with JS and JS-based frameworks.

 • The pricing is super low, with a lifetime commercial license starting from $9.99 for a starter plan capped at one project and going up to $299.99 for unlimited projects.